ipb-halle/MolPaintJS/README.md

 -->
 <div id="mol"></div>
 <script type="text/javascript">
-  molpaintjs.newContext("mol", {installPath: "PLUGIN_DIR", ..., debugId: "molDebug"})
+  molPaintJS.newContext("mol", {sizeX: 400, sizeY: 400, debugId: "molDebug"})
+    .init()
     .setMolecule(...
-MDL MOL v2000 string ...).init();
+MDL MOL string ...);
 </script>
 ```
+* For additional comfort, you may want to provide additional files (e.g. additional templates, help text, example files, etc.).
+In this case, please download the compressed tar archive (`molpaintjs.tar.gz`) from a recent release.
+It contains everything needed to set up a small test environment.

-To build your own copy, check out the sources, and call (`npm clean-install-test`) to get an executable copy in the `dist` directory.
-Please also see the `docs` directory, which contains the static content for the MolPaintJS Playground on Github Pages.
+* To build your own copy, check out the sources of MolPaintJS and call `npm clean-install-test`.
+This will set up a complete environment in the directory `molpaintjs` directory.
+The `docs` directory is reserved for GitHub Pages (MolPaintJS Playground).
+GitHub pages builds on the latest release of MolPaintJS, which may be incompatible with the master branch.

 ## Features
 * Pure HTML5 / JavaScript
-* Import and export of chemical structures in MDL MOL format (V2000 and V3000), either via JavaScript method calls or copy / paste.
-The copy / paste feature is especially useful in conjunction with newer releases of ChemDraw.
+* Import and export of chemical structures in MDL MOL format (V2000 and V3000), either via JavaScript method calls or copy / paste from clipboard.
+Newer releases of ChemDraw support copying as MDL mol string and do not require saving of mol files.
 * Configurable set of template molecules
 * Possibility to define electronic state (singlet, doublet, triplet) and the isotopic composition of a compound